johngoldin/can_i_blog_too/content/post/2018-07-22-web-scraping-javascript-content.md

 In my case, javascript processed by my browser is adding html after the original page was sent.
 (Or at least I think that is what is going on.)

-The solution is a "headless browser".
+The solution is a "headless browser."
 This is a program that functions like a web browser, but it's purpose is to produce HTML rather than to put something on the screen (hence, headless, if one thinks of the screen as the head).
 [This article](http://www.rladiesnyc.org/post/scraping-javascript-websites-in-r/) by Brooke Watson